AdamHansrod/Bus/bus/war/details- README.txt

 The Freemaker.core.TextBlock class is required as well as the Struts2ListenerOnGAE class for struts to work on GAE

-the css.css file is for the location.jsp/timetable.jsp pages only, otherwise disregard,
+the css.css file is for the location.jsp pages only, otherwise disregard,
-	this old stuff is kept in, if anyone wants to see how it would work :)
+	this file is old stuff is kept in, if anyone wants to see how it would work :)